divyaKh/CMPE255Project/Archive/paper.md

 For XG Boost accuracy was 95%, for Gradient boost it dropped to 93.3% further for Decision tree it was around 93.6% and lastly for Random forest the accuracy was 93.4%.

 ## After applying Min-Max Scaler algorithm
-The data modeling was done for the dataset which gave the following results
+The data modeling was done for the dataset which gave the following results shown in Figure 7.2.

  ![Figure 7.2](https://user-images.githubusercontent.com/24936584/142974343-136afe8f-06db-48c9-9dbf-46ef0eb12977.png)